-When the name of your company is also the name of your product
+When your startup company name is also the trademark for your product

-It’s best to search the USPTO trademark database for your company name even before incorporating if possible.
-A search will provide not only peace of mind, but also a helpful assurance that you ought to be able to sell product under the company name with low risk of trademark infringement.
-Your company name will often become the brand you wish to build in the mind of your customers, so make sure it’s a good trademark that won’t be fraught with issues from the get-go.
-A thorough search will provide
+It’s best to search the USPTO trademark database for your startup company name before incorporating.
+A trademark search will provide not only peace of mind, but also a helpful assurance that you ought to be able to sell product under the desired trademark with lower risk of trademark infringement.
+Your startup company name will often become the brand you wish to build in the mind of your customers.
+Make sure to select a trademark that will not be fraught with issues from the get-go.
+A thorough search will reduce the probability of having to transition to a new startup trademark.

 Should startups file Intent-To-Use or use-based trademark applications?

-For a new name or logo that has not yet been used on the product or service, it may be worthwhile to file an Intent-To-Use application to secure an earlier filing date.
+For a new name or logo that has not yet been used on the product or service, you can file an Intent-To-Use application to secure an earlier filing date.
 This would be a strategically wise move for highly creative and distinctive marks.
 Otherwise, you risk someone else encountering your trademark in the marketplace and applying first for a trademark similar to yours.

-If the mark is already in use, it may be worthwhile to conduct a knockout search before filing.
+If the mark is already in use, conduct a knockout search before filing.
 It may seem counterintuitive, but you could be better off not filing a trademark application for a mark that you’ve already been using for awhile.
 This could allow you to fly under the radar of certain trademark owners who monitor new applications for marks they consider to be too close to theirs.

 An ITU application generally costs more than a use-based application due to the subsequent task of filing a Statement of Use.
-In a use-based application, the pertinent specimens of use and associated dates are gathered upfront and included with the initial filing.
+In a use-based application, specimens of use and associated dates are gathered upfront and included with the initial filing.

 Time vs. money considerations for startups